Updated April 10, 2020

 It’s critical to check the cow for symptoms of bloat.
 Ensure that their abdomen is equally rounded and uniform across their body.
 If a cow has a bulge on their left flank, is grinding their teeth, stamping their feet, kicking at their belly, has difficulty breathing, are stretching themselves out, or bellowing frequently, this could indicate bloat.
 If you are at all concerned that a cow might have bloat, contact your veterinarian as soon as possible.
 Serious bloat cases can kill a cow in 15 minutes if no intervention is taken.
 Gassy bloat might require the use of a stomach tube for immediate relief.
 Other causes for abdominal pain include “hardware disease”, where they may have consumed screws or nails, or a displaced abomasum.
 If you suspect either condition, contact a veterinarian immediately.
 You can put your ear to a cow’s midsection on the left to listen for typical rumen activity if concerned; a rumen sounds a bit like a muffled thunderstorm passing through them every minute and a half or so.
 If you place a stethoscope on the left side of the cow’s chest right behind the elbow, you will be able to hear their heartbeat.
 A cow’s typical heart rate is around 72 beats per minute, but can be quite variable like a human’s and still be healthy.

 Check around the cow’s entire body to ensure healthy skin.
 This is the time to ensure you are checking and feeling every area of the cow’s body, not just those included in this list.
 This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.
-Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, gangrene, larvae, maggots, dry patches, blisters, or pressure sores.
+Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae, maggots, dry patches, blisters, or pressure sores.
 Abscesses on their body should be reported to a veterinarian immediately.
 Their hair should be shiny and flat against their body, and their skin should be bright and not tough.
 Their hair should not be standing on end.
 Ensure they do not have any patchy hair loss, which could be a sign of parasites or a mineral deficiency.
 Check their tail for hair loss and parasites as well.
 If the hair at the end of their tail is close to touching the ground, it should be trimmed to prevent other cows from stepping on it.
 If they are holding their tail away from their body, it could indicate irritation in their rear end or udder.